Scholarship Policies at ISU

 By Mail: Please refer to "How to Check & Accept your Scholarships".
 If you receive an award letter in the mail, please note the deadline date.
 You must return the required acceptance form and/or thank you letter by the deadline or the scholarship will be cancelled and awarded to another student.
 You cannot accept these in BengalWeb or BOSS.

 - Full-time Enrollment Requirement--Most scholarships at ISU require that a student carry a full-time credit load.
 That is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
 Please note that audit courses will not count toward meeting minimum credit requirements.
 You must be registered at the full-time credit level at the time of disbursement and as of the 10th day (the last day to add/drop full semester courses) each semester.
+Note: Students participating in a Consortium Agreement are required to be enrolled in at least 9 ISU credits (while still maintaining a minimum of 12 credits each semester) to be eligible.

 - Scholarships are Part of Financial Aid--When you receive a scholarship (whether institutional funds or outside funds) at ISU, it is considered part of your total Financial Aid package.
 It will be counted as part of the aid you have available to meet the total cost of education as determined by the Federal Financial Aid process.
 It will not reduce any gift aid such as PELL Grant or State Grants, but it may reduce loan or college work study amounts, depending on the individual situation.